jonwis/app2app/README.md

 caller then just calls `InvokeAsync` with a property set and gets a response result object back containing another property set.

+See also the `App2App.App2AppConnection.ConnectHttp` which provides a channel that takes in `Windows.Web.Http.HttpRequestMessage` and produces `Windows.Web.Http.HttpResponseMessage`.
+This lets an app "be like" a web connection, processing messages using whatever normal HTTP client code they have.

 ## Implementing a Host

-Host class objects are expected to implement IDispatch.
+Host class objects are expected to implement `IDispatch`.
+Host classes generally provide two named methods, one usually called `invoke` and one called `close`.
+The `invoke` method takes some information and returns a result value.
+The `close` method lets the caller positively disconnect from the host, and the host is free to drop any state or information.
+(Calls to `invoke` after `close` should return an error.)

 The `IApp2AppConnection` is a convenience wrapper around their object.

 The `App2AppCore` component provides multiple simplifications that bind `IDispatch` to certain types.

 # Appendix / Notes